List of war crimes: 2020 Nagorno-Karabakh war

-November 2020–present: Tigray War
+2020–2022: Tigray War

 During the Tigray War, which included fighting between the Ethiopian National Defense Force (ENDF) soldiers and Tigray People's Liberation Front (TPLF) forces in the Tigray Region, the Ethiopian Human Rights Commission (EHRC) described the 9–10 November 2020 Mai Kadra massacre committed by Tigray youth group "Samri" in its 24 November 2020 preliminary report as "grave human rights violations which may amount to crimes against humanity and war crimes".

-2022–present: Russian invasion of Ukraine
+2022–Present: Russia-Ukraine War

 During the Russian invasion of Ukraine, multiple buildings such as airports, hospitals, kindergartens were bombed.
 There has been abuse of prisoners of war.

 In April 2022 bodies of civilians murdered by Russian forces were found in the town of Bucha, which had been left after the occupation of the town.
 It was confirmed at least more than 300 bodies were in mass graves or stranded on the streets of the city.
 As of 22 April 2022 there have been more than 500 confirmed bodies.

 The Siege of Mariupol started on 24 February 2022 and ended on 20 May 2022.
 It has been confirmed at thousands of lives have been claimed through the siege and that the city has been reduced to rubble.

 On 21 April 2022, Satellite images showed mass graves around the besieged city of Mariupol.
 It has been confirmed at least 9,000+ bodies have been found since.
 On the same day Vladimir Putin ordered troops to blockade the Azovstal Steel Plant, the last Ukrainian controlled place in the besieged city of Mariupol.
 The steel plant had more than 1,000 Ukrainians confirmed inside of it.

-On 17 March 2023, the International Criminal Court (ICC) issued arrest warrants for Vladimir Putin and Russia’s Commissioner for Children’s Rights Maria Lvova-Belova for war crimes of deportation and illegal transfer of children from occupied Ukraine to Russia.
+On 17 March 2023, the International Criminal Court (ICC) issued arrest warrants for Vladimir Putin and Russia's Commissioner for Children's Rights Maria Lvova-Belova for war crimes of deportation and illegal transfer of children from occupied Ukraine to Russia.

+On 13 June 2023, Russian troops murdered 6 civilians in Sumy Oblast near Seredyna-Buda, mutilated their bodies, and then mined the place to kill people who tried to retrieve their bodies.
+They also blocked retrieval of bodies for 2 more days.
+This case is currently being investigated by Ukrainian authorities.

+2023–Present: Gaza war

+An ongoing armed conflict between Israel and Palestinian militant groups led by Hamas began on 7 October 2023 with a coordinated surprise attack on Israel.

+In April 2024, the United Nations Human Rights Council (UNHRC) adopted a resolution calling for Israel to be held accountable for possible war crimes and crimes against humanity in the Gaza Strip, and demanding a halt to all arms sales to the country.
+28 countries voted in favor, 13 abstained, and six voted against.
+Israel's ambassador accused the UN of anti-Israeli bias.